theouterlimitz/AI-Genre-Tagger/README.md

     ```

 3.  **Organize Your Music Library:**
     * Run the main organizer script and provide the path to your music collection when prompted.
-The script will use the model you just trained.
+The script will use the model you just trained and output a CSV file in that same folder.
     ```bash
     python3 music_organizer.py
     ```